The Question Almost Every Buyer Asks…

 If you're thinking about buying in Wilmington or anywhere in coastal North Carolina:

-👉 A 620+ score is a great starting point
+👉 A 620+ score is a strong starting point

 👉 But don’t count yourself out if you’re below that